 Expense Ratio: 0.29%

 Speaking of smaller utility stocks, the Invesco S&P SmallCap Utilities & Communication Services ETF (NASDAQ:PSCU) is the small-cap answer to the aforementioned XLU.
-The average market value of PSCU’s 23 holdings is $2.39 billion; extremely small relative to traditional utilities ETFs.
+All of POSCU’s holdings are small-cap stocks, according to Invesco.

 As of this writing, Todd Shriber did not hold a position in any of the aforementioned securities.